Spurious Saints

 John Billingsley reports back from a more than usually liminal caving expedition In 2007, a group of us had an excursion to caves in the N of England, and were moved by an unexpected experience in a small cave that had a history of prehistoric usage from the Upper Paleolithic through the Mesolithic and Neolithic,

-Alfred Watkins: The Richest Legacy Read More »
+The Hollow Land Read More »